 - Place several pianos together in a group.

-Schoenhut still manufactures toy pianos in a variety of price ranges and models if you are not looking for an antique.
-Websites to keep an eye on for antique pianos include:
+Schoenhut still manufactures toy pianos in a variety of price ranges and models if you're not looking for an antique or vintage piece.
+However, since they're often out of stock of their current line of toy pianos, you'll probably want to browse around online to see what options the internet can cook up for you.
+Websites to keep an eye on for these toy pianos include:

-You can also let your local antiques dealer know that you are looking for a Schoenhut antique toy piano.
-Many times they will be able to locate what you are looking for.
-Always deal with someone you trust to ensure you are not buying a reproduction.
+Of course, you can also let your local antiques dealer know that you are looking for a Schoenhut antique toy piano.
+There's always a chance that they'll be able to locate what you are looking for, but their scope is limited to both their contacts and the region you're located in.
+That being said, you should always deal with someone you trust to make sure that you're buying a genuine piece and not a reproduction.